Sandeep-coder-app/JavaScriptProjects/DSA/DSA_Search/ReadMe.md

 ## These Algorithm are generally classified into two categories.

 ### 1. Sequential Search:
-In this, the list of array is traversed sequentially & every elements is checked.
+In this, the list of array is traversed sequentially & every elements is checked.<br>
 **EX:-** Linear Search